15 best ice skating rinks in NYC

 Prospect Park, 171 East Drive

 Found in the southeast corner of Prospect Park, the LeFrak Center at Lakeside has a covered and uncovered ice skating rink and hosts ice skating and hockey lessons, birthday parties, and other special events.
-Their Bluestone Cafe serves up piping hot mugs of hot chocolate, coffee, and other warm treats for your post-skating cravings.
-Admission is $9.50 on weekdays and $14 on weekdays.
-Skate rentals cost $9.50.
+The rinkside Bluestone Cafe serves up piping hot mugs of hot chocolate and coffee, cocktails, and other treats for your post-skating cravings.
+Admission is $10.05 on weekdays and $14.70 on weekends.
+Skate rentals cost $10.30.

 Flushing Meadows Corona Park, 134-04 Meridian Road